meibraransari/bash_profile/README.md

 }

-# Restart Nginx after validating of it, it will print information of action.
-nt(){
-# Perform Nginx configuration test
-sudo nginx -t > /dev/null 2>&1
-# Check if the Nginx test failed
-if [ $? -ne 0 ]; then
-    echo "Nginx test failed.
-Exiting script."
-    exit 1
-fi
-echo "Nginx test Passed."
-# If the test passed, reload Nginx
-sudo service nginx reload
-# Check if Nginx reload was successful
-if [ $? -eq 0 ]; then
-    echo "Nginx service reloaded successfully." else
-    echo "Failed to reload Nginx service." fi
-}

-# Example 3: Get basic info without typing multiple commands, you can add or remove according to your need.
+# Get basic info without typing multiple commands, you can add or remove according to your need.

 info() {
     echo "Check Failed Login Attempts"